Things to Do in Gibraltar: The Quick Version

 By Car (Highly Recommended)

 The drive from Sabinillas to Gibraltar is straightforward and quick.
-Head east on the AP-7 motorway towards Algeciras, then exit for La Línea de la Concepción.
+Head west on the AP-7 motorway towards Algeciras, then exit for La Línea de la Concepción.
 Total distance: approximately 35 km in about 30 minutes (depending on traffic near Estepona).

 The critical decision: Park in La Línea or drive into Gibraltar?